elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-main-classes-of-biological-macromolecules-and-their-basic-building-blocks.md

 url: /learn/biology/questions/what-are-the-main-classes-of-biological-macromolecules-and-their-basic-building-blocks
 score: -1.0
 related_article1:
-    id: 167299
+    id: 167310
-    title: What distinguishes branched polysaccharides from unbranched ones?
+    title: >-
+        What is the role of oligosaccharides in the attachment to proteins and their unique structures?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-branched-polysaccharides-from-unbranched-ones
+    url: /learn/biology/questions/what-is-the-role-of-oligosaccharides-in-the-attachment-to-proteins-and-their-unique-structures
 related_article2:
-    id: 167298
+    id: 167305
-    title: How are disaccharides formed through dehydration reactions?
+    title: >-
+        How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
     subject: Biology
-    url: /learn/biology/questions/how-are-disaccharides-formed-through-dehydration-reactions
+    url: /learn/biology/questions/how-do-carbon-hydrogen-oxygen-and-nitrogen-contribute-to-the-structure-of-organic-molecules
 related_article3:
-    id: 167306
+    id: 167305
-    title: What distinguishes ketose from aldose monosaccharides?
+    title: >-
+        How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-ketose-from-aldose-monosaccharides
+    url: /learn/biology/questions/how-do-carbon-hydrogen-oxygen-and-nitrogen-contribute-to-the-structure-of-organic-molecules
 related_article4:
+    id: 167303
+    title: >-
+        What is the difference between alpha and beta glycosidic linkages in terms of their structure and function?
+    subject: Biology
+    url: /learn/biology/questions/what-is-the-difference-between-alpha-and-beta-glycosidic-linkages-in-terms-of-their-structure-and-function
+related_article5:
     id: 167305
+    title: >-
-    title: How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
+        How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
     subject: Biology
     url: /learn/biology/questions/how-do-carbon-hydrogen-oxygen-and-nitrogen-contribute-to-the-structure-of-organic-molecules
-related_article5:
-    id: 167301
-    title: What is the role of cellulose in plant cell walls?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-cellulose-in-plant-cell-walls
 ---

 &nbsp;